Key points to note:

 - We offer you the opportunity for reassessment should you fail an academic module

 Your module leader sets and publishes assessment deadlines.

 It is your responsibility to submit work by the correct deadline, in the correct place and format.
-Failure to submit by the agreed deadline results in a zero mark.

 Any referred or deferred assessments must also meet set deadlines – these are normally in August.
 Your end of year results letter includes the resubmission dates for your specific assessments.

-Each programme has at least one nominated tutor who has the authority to agree extensions.
+You will be expected to adhere to the submission deadlines for all forms of assessment.
+However, each programme has at least one nominated tutor who has the authority to agree extensions.
 Details of the nominated tutor for your programme are in the departmental handbook or at departmental office.

 Should you experience difficulties that affect your ability to submit work, it is your responsibility to contact the relevant tutor as soon as possible to discuss your position and possible options.

 All policies are guided by the University’s common principles.
 These include expectations that:

 - You will meet all deadlines for submitting coursework, unless there are valid reasons why this is not possible